CDLQuantum2020-RBM-Team3/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

     - Ab initio determination of the crystalline structure of organic molecules [[1]](https://www.zapatacomputing.com/solutions/)
     - Molecular screening in drug discovery using continuous latent space [[1]](https://www.zapatacomputing.com/solutions/)
     - ground state simulations, why can't they do it easily and what would it change?
-    - Additionally, with more advanced quantum computing hardware, drug development times could be **sped up by 20%** and **drug approval rates could double** using similar molecular simulation optimizations [[Boston Consulting Group]](https://www.bcg.com/en-us/publications/2018/coming-quantum-leap-computing.aspx)
+    - Additionally, with more advanced quantum computing hardware, drug development times could be **sped up by 20%** and **drug approval rates could double** using similar molecular simulation optimizations [[BCG, 2019]](https://www.bcg.com/en-us/publications/2018/coming-quantum-leap-computing.aspx)
         - We will have a stake in the quantum advantage by expanding research to be compatible with quantum resources, like our D-Wave optimization work